 A distinctive feature of the full-time programme is that for half of the modules students will share classes with practising HR professionals following the part-time Masters route.
 These students, typically aged 25 - 35, work in HR departments in London while studying for the professional CIPD qualification.
 This exposure will considerably enhance your learning experience.

 - Bachelor degree equivalent to UK Second Class Honours Lower Division in business or social sciences;

 - Work experience may be useful although is not essential.

-Note: All overseas candidates whose first language is not English should normally have attained a minimum of IELTS Level 6.5.
+Note: All overseas candidates whose first language is not English should have attained a minimum of IELTS Level 6.5.